-▼ ONTENT-BASED IMAGE RETRIEVAL (CBIR) refers to the recall of images from a database that are relevant to a query, using information derived from the images themselves, rather than relying on accompanying text indices or other annotation.
-CBIR has received increasing attention as a result of the availability of large image databases in medicine, science, commerce, and the military [1], [2].
+Content-based image retrieval (CBIR) refers to the recall of relevant images to a query from a database, using information derived from the images themselves, rather than relying on accompanying text indices or other annotation.
+CBIR has received increasing attention as a result of the availability of large image databases in medicine, science, commerce, and the military [1,2].
 CBIR has been proposed to overcome the difficulties encountered in textual annotation for large image databases.
 Like a text-based search engine, a CBIR system aims to retrieve information that is relevant (or similar) to the user's query.
 In document retrieval, the query is usually a word or phrase; in CBIR, it is an image.
-The key to successful CBIR lies in the development of appropriate similarity metrics for ranking the relevance to the query image of images in a database.
-In CBIR, quantitative image features, computed automatically, are used to characterize image content.
-The image features may be extracted at either a low level (such as local edges [3]) or at a high level (such as a color histogram [4]), or both.
+The key to successful CBIR lies in the development of appropriate similarity metrics for ranking the relevance of images in a database to the query image.
+In CBIR quantitative image features, computed automatically, are used to characterize image content.
+The image features may be extracted at either a low level (such as local edges [3]) or at a high level (such as color histogram [4]), or both.
 The query image is then compared to the images in the database on the basis of the measured features.
 Those images in the database having the highest similarity to the query image are retrieved and displayed for the user.

 The general application of image retrieval to broad image databases has experienced limited success, principally due to the difficulty of quantifying image similarity for unconstrained image classes (e.g., all images on the Internet).
 We expect that medical imaging will be an ideal application of CBIR, because of the more-limited definition of image classes (e.g., digital mammograms), and because the meaning and interpretation of medical images is better understood and characterized.
 In spite of this, the application of CBIR in medical imaging thus far has been somewhat limited [5].
 In [6], a rule-based expert system was developed to display chest radiographs from a library of images as illustrative examples for helping radiologists' diagnosis.
-In [7], a retrieval method based on texture and shape analysis was applied for search and retrieval of a database containing pulmonary computed tomography (CT) images.
-In [8], an algorithm was described for retrieval of three-dimensional (3-D) magnetic resonance images based on anatomical structure matching.
+In [7], a retrieval method based on texture and shape analyses was applied for search and retrieval of a database containing pulmonary CT images.
+In [8], an algorithm was described for retrieval of 3D MR images based on anatomical structure matching.
 In [9], a similarity metric based on Bayes decision theory was developed for retrieval of neuroradiological CT images.
-In [10] and [11], a technique was developed that reduces high-dimensional data to a two-dimensional feature space in which images that are close to each other are selected for purposes of visualizing relationships in the data.
+In [10,11], a technique was developed that reduces high-dimensional data to a two-dimensional feature space in which images that are close to each other are selected for purposes of visualizing relationships in the data.
 In [12], a retrieval method was developed using correlation coefficients in a database of pulmonary nodules represented by the joint histogram of the pattern CT density and 3-D curvature shape index.